duckfist/MM2Random/readme.txt

 - Leaf Shield and Atomic Fire tend to be very effective against enemies - don't forget to try them out, along with other weapons, if enemies get too tough.

+- On Easy Mode, every weapon simply does double damage to everything.
+That is the only difference.
+(Same goes for the original Mega Man 2's Normal Mode).

 SOME ENEMY RANDOMIZER NOTES